iugrina/simplychoose/README.md

 $ mysql -uusername -p < db_schema/db_table.txt
 ```

-Copy csv files to data directory.
+Copy csv files to the data directory.
 One for username/pass combination
 and one for questions/dates/...
 Take a look at `data/datumi.csv`
 and `data/k1.csv` for an example.
 Structure of csv files should
 be as follows: